packet-collision/devbox/README.md

 ## Tearing it all down...

-Run `make destroy-host` to just tear down the host.
+Run `make destroy-host` to just tear down the host + networking resources (VPC, internet gateway, etc).

-To remote the EBS volume, just go into AWS console and do it!
+To remote the EBS volume, `make destroy-storage`.

 ## Configuring VS Code Remote-SSH